perfectyorg/perfecty-push-docs/docs/troubleshooting.md

 ---
 title: Troubleshooting
-description: What is Apollo Server and what does it do?
-pageTitle: GEtting stareted
-subTitle: Start here to learn how to build apps with the analytics
+description: Solutions to common problems
 ---

 ## Better performance

 For better performance we recommend enabling the `gmp` extension (GNU Multiple Precision).

-## Install the gmp extension
+## How to install the gmp extension

 In Ubuntu you would do: